Rukele History, Family Crest & Coats of Arms

 Early History of the Rukele family

-Another 216 words (15 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukele History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rukele research.
+Another 100 words (7 lines of text) covering the years 1300 and 1324 are included under the topic Early Rukele History in all our PDF Extended History products and printed products wherever possible.

 Rukele Spelling Variations